Travel.State.Gov >

 Tel: (+686) 26312

-Prospective adoptive parents may have to seek the assistance of the People's Lawyer.
+Prospective adoptive parents may seek the assistance of the People's Lawyer.
 Alternatively, prospective adoptive parents may seek assistance from the Attorney General's office.

 The Attorney General's contact information is: